dcummings856/SAP-training-app/README.md

 ---

-## This is not an Official REI application, used in select locations
+## This is not an Official REI application